BookingSync/bookingsync-api-docs/content/reference/endpoints/payments.md

 Required OAuth scope: `:payments_write`

-Returns an empty Array on success.
+Returns an empty response with '204 No Content' status code on success.

 ~~~~~~
-DELETE /payments/ID
+DELETE /payments/:payment_id
 ~~~~~~